mboaks/starter-academic/content/home/projects.md

 __Biocompatible High Resolution 3D Printing for Microfluidics__
 Advisor: [Dr. Greg Nordin](https://ece.byu.edu/greg-nordin)

 In this project, we developed a biocompatible and optically clear resin for high resolution 3D printed microfluidic devices for lab-on-a-chip application.
 We had to use a short pass filter to match the printer's source emission spectra to the absorber's absorption spectra.
 We printed active microfluidic components such as valves and pumps with this new resin.
-Finally, we fabricated a concentration gradient device and demostrated chemotaxis of human fibroblast cells towards a chemoattractant as an utility of the biocompatible resin.
+Finally, we fabricated a concentration gradient device with integrated 3D printed on-chip pumps and demostrated chemotaxis of human fibroblast cells towards a chemoattractant as an utility of the biocompatible resin.

 __Photonic Tuning of Silicon Ring Resonators Using an Automated Microfluidic Mixer__
 Advisor: [Dr. Ryan Camacho](https://camacholab.byu.edu/directory/ryan-camacho) & [Dr. Greg Nordin](https://ece.byu.edu/greg-nordin)